queryluke/masseffect-5e/static/data/spells/disrupt_biotics.md

 - sentinel
 advancementOptions:
 - name: Lockdown
-  description: If you succeed on your ability check, you overload the target's biotic
+  description: If you successfully disrupt the spell, you overload the target's biotic
-    implant and it cannot cast biotic spells until the end of its next turn.
+    implant and it cannot cast biotic spells until the end of your next turn.
 - name: Psychic Strain
-  description: If succeed on the ability check, the target takes Xd6 psychic damage,
+  description: If successfully disrupt the spell, the target takes Xd10 psychic damage,
     where X is the level of the spell.
-Targets take 1d4 psychic damage for cantrips.
+Targets take 1d6 psychic damage for disrupted cantrips.
 ---
-Spend 5 tech points to attempt to interrupt a creature in the process of casting a biotic spell.
-Make an ability check using your tech ability.
-The DC equals 10 + the spell's level (0 for cantrips).
+Attempt to interrupt a creature in the process of casting a biotic spell.
+If the creature is casting a spell of 2nd level or lower, its spell fails and has no effect.
+If it is casting a spell of 3rd level or higher, make an ability check using your spellcasting ability.
+The DC equals 10 + twice spell's level.
 On a success, the creature's spell fails and has no effect.

-Each additional tech point spent reduces the DC by 1.
+__At Higher Levels__.
+When you cast this spell using a spell slot of 3rd level or higher, the interrupted spell has no effect if its level is less than or equal to the level of the spell slot you used.